 Table of Contents

-Pie pumpkins are smaller and sweeter than regular old pumpkins which makes them perfect for whipping into a pie.
+Pie pumpkins are smaller & sweeter than regular old pumpkins which makes them perfect for a pumpkin pie recipe.
 You just need to turn them into pumpkin puree.
+You can get them at the grocery store or you can go all in and grow your own pumpkins and pretty much everything else like I do.

 How Do You Make Pumpkin Puree?

 First things first ... like I said, you need a pie pumpkin.
 These are the smaller pumpkins you see around.
-About the size of a small head.
-Like a toddler's head for instance.
+About the size of a toddler's head.

-- Your first job is to crack off the stem and then cut the pumpkin in half.
+- Your first job is to crack off the stem and then cut the pumpkin in half with a good chef's knife.

 *If the wall of your pie pumpkin is thin you might need 2 of them.
 If it's thick it should be enough for a pie*

-Blend it until it has a very smooth consistency.
-Put the pumpkin puree into a swath of cheesecloth and let it drain.
+- Blend it until it has a very smooth consistency.
+Put the pumpkin puree into a swath of cheesecloth and let it drain for a couple of hours.

 What kind of pumpkin is used for pumpkin pie?

 In general any pumpkin that's meant for eating can be made into pie.
 Some may be more dry and some more liquidey.
-Some may be sweeter than others.
-But once you drain the liquid from the cooked pumpkin and add the rest of the pie ingredients you shouldn't notice any big difference between a pie made with pie pumpkins or any other pumpkin.
+Some may be sweeter than others (pie pumpkins area also called sugar pumpkins) but once you drain the liquid from any cooked pumpkin and add the rest of the pie ingredients you shouldn't notice any big difference between a pie made with pie pumpkins or any other pumpkin.

 Also - YOU CAN USE SQUASH.